 Operation Stand Down Tennessee

 John Krenson is Chief Executive Officer of Operation Stand Down Tennessee.
 He served 30 years in the Tennessee Army National Guard completing his career as a Colonel and Brigade Commander.
 John has an extensive civilian professional career as well.
 Colonel Krenson commanded the 2 Squadron, 278th ACR in support of response operations in Louisiana following Hurricane Gustav in 2008, and during the unit’s deployment to Iraq in 2010 in support of Operation Iraqi Freedom.
 He also served in Afghanistan in 2003 -2004 and in Mississippi in support of response operations following Hurricane Katrina.
 His military awards include the Legion of Merit, Bronze Star with Oak Leaf Cluster, Iraq Campaign Medal, Afghanistan Campaign Medal, NATO Service Medal, Humanitarian Service Medal with Star, Meritorious Service Medal with 2 Oak Leaf Clusters among other Federal and State awards.
 John is a graduate of the US Army War College class of 2012.
 His final military assignment was as Brigade Commander of the 30th Troop Command Tennessee Army National Guard.
 He also launched his own independent consulting practice in 2004.
-Most recently, John worked as the vice president of consulting for the Rainmaker Companies.
+Most recently, John worked as the vice president of consulting for the Rainmaker Companies and he is currently on the THDA Board of Directors.
 He was ordained a Permanent Deacon in the Catholic Church in 1999 and served the Cathedral of the Incarnation and Christ the King parishes.
 He is a native Nashvillian and the son of Gilbert and Ann Krenson.
 He and his wife Carrie have two beautiful children.

 Chief Executive Officer